GSMVISION/Agency-Landing-Page/README.md

 # Simple PHP Web Site

 Welcome to the **Simple PHP Web Site**  for **AGENCY MARKETING** repository!
-This project is a basic PHP-based web application showcasing CRUD (Create, Read, Update, Delete) operations with a MySQL database.
+This project is a basic PHP-based web site showcasing CRUD (Create, Read, Update, Delete) operations with a MySQL database.
 Ideal for beginners, it includes essential pages for managing clients, feedback, and administration.

 ## Project Files